rudolf1/brencher/AI.md

 # Backend processing:

-Create kotlin channel which subscribes to Release state.
+Hold releases state im kotlin flow.

-Create separate job, which subscribes to this channel.
+Jobs subscibed to this flow.
-For each update to a Release and its corresponding environment, the backend performs the following steps:

-- If `auto/<hash>` branch reflects the latest merged state of the selected branches for that Release, do nothing
-- **Receive DTO**: The backend receives a DTO representing the updated Release, including the list of selected branches and the target environment.

-- **Merge Branches**:
-    - The backend checks out the latest versions of the selected branches from the configured git repository.
+For each ReleaseDto update it takes field <input>.
+Result saved to field of ReleaseDto and decalred in <Output> section.
+After processing new ReleaseDto save it to state via compareAndSet.

+## CreateOrGetBranchJob
+### Kotlin class
+    CreateOrGetBranchJob
+### Input
+    release.branches
+### Output
+    release.mergedBranch
+    Result type: <branch name> and <commit name>
+### Logic

+    Find any branch `auto/<hash>`:
+    - It is merged state of commits pointed by <release.branches>
+    - If found, set branch name and commit to <output>, and finish.
-    - It creates a new temporary branch for merging.
+    - Creates a new temporary branch for merging.
     - All selected branches are merged into this temporary branch.
 If merge conflicts occur, the backend should handle them according to predefined rules (e.g., fail the operation and notify the user, or attempt an automatic merge if possible).

-- **Create Auto Branch**:
     - After a successful merge, the backend creates or updates a branch named `auto/<hash>`, where `<hash>` is a deterministic hash generated from the commit names of the branches (e.g., using SHA-1 or MD5 on the sorted branch names).

-- **Push to Repository**:
     - The merged result in the `auto/<hash>` branch is pushed to the remote git repository.

-- **Notify UI**:
-    - The backend sends a response or notification to the UI via websockets indicating the operation's success or failure, including any relevant details (e.g., new branch name, errors).
+    - If failed, save result to <output>